Arc-Computer/arc-memory/README.md

 - E2B API key (for simulation features)
 - OpenAI API key (for explanation generation)

-Note: GitHub authentication is built into the CLI with the `arc auth gh` command.
-You don't need to provide your own GitHub token unless you're contributing to this project.
+Note: GitHub and Linear authentication are built into the CLI with the `arc auth gh` and `arc auth linear` commands.
+You don't need to provide your own tokens unless you're contributing to this project.

 ### Environment Setup